christianokuru/InvoiceFlow/docs/prd.md

 - **Stores**: Global state management with Pinia (located in root `/stores/`)
 - **Middleware**: Route protection and global behaviors (both server and client)
 - **Plugins**: Third-party integrations and global functionality
-- **Types**: Global TypeScript definitions (located in root `/types/`)
+- **Types**: Global type definitions (located in root `/types/`)

 #### **Nuxt 4 Key Differences**
 - **App Directory**: All client-side code is organized within the `/app/` directory
 - **Co-located Structure**: Components, composables, and utilities are organized within their respective domains
 - **Enhanced Modularity**: Better separation of concerns with the app directory structure
-- **Improved TypeScript Support**: Enhanced type checking with the new directory organization
+- **Improved JavaScript Support**: Enhanced development experience with the new directory organization

-This structure follows Nuxt 4 conventions with the app directory pattern, maintaining clear separation of concerns and enabling scalable development practices while taking advantage of Nuxt's enhanced modularity and TypeScript support.
+This structure follows Nuxt 4 conventions with the app directory pattern, maintaining clear separation of concerns and enabling scalable development practices while taking advantage of Nuxt's enhanced modularity and JavaScript support.

 ## 15. Conclusion